 Film review: Mamma Mia!
 (2008), directed by Phyllida Lloyd

 This hit West End musical turned film is about Sophie (Amanda Seyfried), who is about to get married to Sky (Dominic Cooper).
-They live on a Greek island where the sun always shines, and Sophie’s mum Donna (Meryl Streep) runs a run-down hotel.
+They live on a Greek island where the sun always shines, and Sophie’s bohemian mum Donna (Meryl Streep) runs a run-down hotel.
 Only one thing is missing from the Perfect Wedding: a father to give away the bride.

 ABBA once sang “I Have A Dream”.
 I’d like to change that to “I Have A Nightmare”.
 There’s no doubt Mamma Mia the stage musical is uplifting, colourful and just good, harmless fun.
 It seems to be the consensus of people who have seen it, at any rate.
 I know two who went to see it and they were positively ecstatic on the way back to the hotel.

 As a film, and this is the important part, it doesn’t translate well at all.
 It’s a nonsensical mess.
-If you’ve seen the French and Saunders Red Nose Day parody (it’s on YouTube), you’ve seen this film … but the parody is better.
+If you’ve seen the French and Saunders Red Nose Day parody (it’s on YouTube), you’ve seen this film … except the parody is better.
 And shorter.

 We can talk about how they hired big name actors for their names rather than their singing talents – most of them get by pretty well, I happen to think, but there are exceptions.
 Everyone seems to like taking the micky out of Pierce Brosnan, and while he’s not exactly Elvis, his vocal talents are nothing compared to those of Colin Firth.
-If I could just take Mr Darcy’s cravat and stuff it in my ears, that would improve things.
+If I could just take Mr Darcy’s cravat and stuff it in my ears, that would improve things considerably.

 I once asked for this film for Christmas, because it’s a romantic comedy and as an old ABBA fan, I felt obliged to have it.
 I never got around to seeing it, until we were on a bus on the way back from a hen do at Ascot.
 Wow, what a deplorable film!
-When I saw it was on TV recently, I thought I’d give it another go, just for the sake of argument, but no, my first impression still stands.
-Mamma Mia! is an awful film.
+When I saw it was on TV recently, I thought I’d give it another go, just for the sake of argument, but no, my first impression still stands: Mamma Mia! is an awful film.

 Granted, we got off on the wrong foot, no two ways about it.
 While I fell in love with ABBA’s music at the age of about 8 or so (the big early 1990s ABBA revival happened maybe a year or two after my eureka moment), I have always fervently abhorred ABBA covers.
 Here’s a film full of ABBA covers, ewww.
 (Didn’t Muriel’s Wedding at least have the decency to play the original versions?)

 If you take that as WHY OH WHY IS ACTING LEGEND MERYL STREEP DOING THIS, then yes, that’s what I was going for.
 Seriously, Meryl.
 17 Oscar nominations for best performance, of which three were wins, and you do … this?!
-I’m not a Meryl Streep fan, but I appreciate her acting skills, which is why I wonder why on earth she decided to do this film.
+I’m not a Meryl Streep fan, but I appreciate her acting talent, which is why I wonder why on earth she decided to do this film.
 Although, I suppose every actor needs a break and so something silly once in a while.

 The film at times doesn’t know if it’s going for musical romcom or just trying to be a very long music video.
 The Money Money Money montage is a case in point.
 It’s a music video, not a part of a film’s storytelling!

-Because it’s based on a musical, certain things that would work on stage as being quirky and fun just falls flat and is ridiculous on screen, i.e. every time the ensemble is required.
+Because it’s based on a musical, certain things that would work on stage as being quirky and fun just falls flat and ridiculous on screen, i.e. every time the ensemble is required.
 The bill-waving locals (Money Money Money again, I think) is one of those things that wouldn’t happen in real life, and therefore doesn’t work on film, even if it would make narrative sense in a stage musical.
 It’s forced, it doesn’t make sense, and it’s just downright awful.

 No, Mamma Mia! is definitely not a good film, however feel-goody it is.
 It’s a bit of harmless fun, sure, but if I wanted that, I could have just as easily gone for something that’s actually funny, that doesn’t require my disbelief suspended beyond what’s reasonable.
 I mean: a) FFS, just get a DNA test! b) Unless Donna had sex with all three men within a fortnight, surely simple arithmatic would pinpoint who the father is?
 “I had sex with X in January, Y in February and Z in March.
 Baby’s born in October, November or December?
 November, so odds are Y is the father.”
 This is not difficult. c) “I’ve only ever loved Donna but now that I see her again I realise I’ve been a closeted homosexual the past 20 years without having the slightest inkling!”